xmos/lib_src/doc/programming_guide/multi_rate_hifi_src.rst

    SRC Operation

 The logic is designed so that the final filtering stage always receives a sample to process.
 The sample rate converters have been designed to handle a maximum decimation of factor four from the first two stages.
 This architecture requires a minimum input block size of 4 to operate.

-The processing function call is passed the input and output buffers and a reference to the control structure:
+The processing function call takes the the input and output buffers and a reference to the control structure as parameters.
+In the case of ASRC a fractional frequency ratio parameter must also be supplied.
+The processing functions are as follows:

 :c:func:`ssrc_process`

-In the case of ASRC a fractional frequency ratio argument is also supplied:

 :c:func:`asrc_process`

 The SRC processing call always returns a whole number of output samples produced by the sample rate conversion.
-Depending on the sample ratios selected, this number may be between zero and ``(n_in_samples * n_channels_per_instance * SRC_N_OUT_IN_RATIO_MAX)``. ``SRC_N_OUT_IN_RATIO_MAX`` is the maximum number of output samples for a single input sample.
+Depending on the sample ratios selected, this number may be between zero and ``(n_in_samples * n_channels_per_instance * SRC_N_OUT_IN_RATIO_MAX)``.
+Where ``SRC_N_OUT_IN_RATIO_MAX`` is the maximum number of output samples for a single input sample.
 For example, if the input frequency is 44.1 kHz and the output rate is 192 kHz then a sample rate conversion of one sample input may produce up to 5 output samples.

 The fractional number of samples produced to be carried to the next operation is stored inside the control structure, and additional whole samples are added during subsequent calls to the sample rate converter as necessary.